juankosasih97/columnNameChangeAutomation/README.md

 # columnNameChangeAutomation
-A small program to add prefixes to column name of csv files Executable in gdrive
+A small program to add prefixes to column name of csv files.
+Executable in gdrive